multiversx/mx-chain-observing-squad/README.md

 # observing-squad

-Docker images and scripts for setting up an Elrond Observing Squad
+Docker images and scripts for setting up an Elrond Observing Squad.
+Rosetta images (and `docker-compose` definitions) are also included.

 ## How to build the images